skolbot.AI Chatbot for Schools

 The first gap to grasp is temporal.
 The majority of prospects do not interact with your site during working hours.

 67% of prospect activity occurs outside business hours, peaking on Sundays between 8pm and 9pm (Source: Skolbot interaction logs, 200,000 sessions, Oct.
-2025 β Feb.
+2025 β€” Feb.
 2026).
-During the UCAS deadline window in January, the figure climbs to 74%.
-Around A-level results day in August, it reaches 81%.
+During the Common App deadline window in January, the figure climbs to 74%.
+Around AP exam season and SAT/ACT score release dates, it reaches 81%.

 This pattern is not accidental.
-Gen Z manages university research the way they manage the rest of their digital life: in the evening, from bed, switching between TikTok, a group chat and information about a school.
-Sunday evening is the moment of highest anxiety about the future β and the moment your offices are empty.
+Gen Z manages college research the way they manage the rest of their digital life: in the evening, from bed, switching between TikTok, a group chat and information about a school.
+Sunday evening is the moment of highest anxiety about the future β€” and the moment your offices are empty.

 The implication is blunt: if your website cannot answer a question at 9pm on a Sunday, you lose the prospect at the exact moment they are most receptive.